roq-trading/roq-api/README.md

 From receiving a network packet (or an update event, if using third-party API) to an order action request can be forwarded to the network stack (or a request to the third-party API).
+We do <i>not</i> include external contributors to latency.
+In particular:
-We <i>do not include</i> external contributors to latency, in particular: network configuration, hardware configuration, kernel configuration, performance of required third-party API's or performance of specific trading strategies.
+network configuration, hardware configuration, kernel configuration, performance of required third-party API's or performance of specific trading strategies.
 </dd>
 <dt><strong>What are the hardware requirements?</strong></dt>
 <dd>
-<i>A high-end server with enough cores to support your use case</i>.
+The generic answer: <i>A high-end server with enough cores to support your use case</i>.
 However, it very much depends on the specific use case.
 Please contact us to discuss further.
 </dd>